 This week has been a major turning point in the Biden presidential campaign for all the wrong reasons.
 Last week, Joe Biden 's former Senate staffer Tara Reade claimed in a podcast interview that Biden sexually assaulted her when they worked together in 1993.
 Biden has vehemently denied these allegations and spoken in a public statement about the work he's done through the Violence Against Women Act and the "It's On Us" campaign on college campuses to help prevent sexual assaults.
 These allegations have surfaced after many years of light banter over Joe Biden's handsiness, specifically with young girls, as shown in various videos.
 This scandal is reminiscent to me of sexual assault allegations that were brought forward against Donald Trump in the months prior to the 2016 presidential election.
-These patterns of allegations are signals of a greater issue within rape culture.
+This pattern of allegations is a signal of a greater issue within rape culture in America.

 As I researched more about Tara Reade, I observed how the media uncovered some discrepancies in her past.
 She has changed her name many times throughout her life, and praised Joe Biden a few years ago for his work on the "It's On Us" campaign.
 Reade also made conflicting statements about her reasons for leaving her work in politics.
 Whether or not Reade has concocted this accusation against Biden, I will never have the authority to judge.
 If she is lying, it certainly only makes matters worse for real victims who are contemplating going public.
 The truth about Tara Reade's accusation is that regardless of its legitimacy, it was never going to be believed.
 All you have to do is look at how sexual assault allegations were handled during the last presidential election.
 As long as we as a culture continue to silence women, victim blame, and side with those who have power and authority, we will never escape electing leaders who have exploited others on their way to the top.